Kretzler-Lab/transmart-docker/Readme.md

 ```sh
 docker run -ti --rm --network transmart-docker_transmart -v /app/transmart/transmart-docker/studies/NEPTUNE_v36:/home/tmload/transmart-data/samples/studies/Neptune_V36 -e JAVAMAXMEM='4096' kretzlerdevs/transmart-load:1.0 /bin/bash
 ```
+5. IMPORTANT: For some reason, Kettle does NOT use the PGHOST set in the vars file as the database host, so you'll need to edit the COMMON_DB_SERVER variable in `/home/tmload/transmart-data/samples/postgres/kettle-home/.kettle/kettle.properties` if you are loading to a different database container than the default.
-5. Once inside the container, navigate to transmart-data directory and run the usual load script, but as sudo, e.g.
+Once inside the container, navigate to transmart-data directory and run the usual load script, but as sudo, e.g.
 ```sh
    sudo bash -c "source ./vars && make -C samples/postgres load_clinical_Neptune_V36"
 ```